-APPENDIX A
+APPENDIX A - Facilitating Informed Consent for Service with Individuals with Communication Impairments

-193 Facilitating Informed Consent for Service with Individuals with
+Adapted from CASLPO (2006) Obtaining Consent for Services: A Guide for Audiologists and Speech-Language Pathologists and Communication Disabilities Canada Access (2020) Communication Supports for People who have Speech, Language and Communication Disabilities

-194 Communication Impairments
+For individuals with communication impairments, giving consent may pose a significant challenge.
+SLPs and audiologists play an important role in supporting and ensuring two-way effective communication in the informed consent for service process with all clients.
+As communication professionals, ACSLPA regulated members must ensure that all reasonable steps are taken to allow for information exchange and for the client to understand the service options and express their wishes in the process of obtaining informed consent for service.

-- 195 Adapted from CASLPO (2006) Obtaining Consent for Services: A Guide for Audiologists and - 196 Speech-Language Pathologists - 197 For individuals with communication impairments, giving consent may pose a significant challenge.
-As - communication professionals, ACSLPA regulated members must ensure that all reasonable steps are - taken to allow a client to understand the service options and express their wishes in the process of - 200 obtaining informed consent for service. - A client is presumed to be capable of giving consent unless the regulated member has reasonable - grounds to assume otherwise.
-Accordingly, when a person makes a decision that is unanticipated or - 203 disagrees with the regulated member's recommendations, the member cannot assume there is a lack of - competence.
-The regulated member should clarify and confirm the client's response, as appropriate. - They must respect the client's wishes and may engage in further discussion to increase understanding of - the client's rationale.
+A client is presumed to be capable of giving consent unless the regulated member has reasonable grounds to assume otherwise.
+Accordingly, when a person makes a decision that is unanticipated or disagrees with the regulated member's recommendations, the member cannot assume there is a lack of competence.
+The regulated member should clarify and confirm the client's response, as appropriate.
+They must respect the client's wishes and may engage in further discussion to increase understanding of the client's rationale, as desired by the client.